Retaria

 Retaria is a clade within the supergroup Rhizaria containing the Foraminifera and the Radiolaria.
 In 2019, the Retaria were recognized as a basal Rhizaria group, as sister of the Cercozoa.

+Taxonomy

+In 2018, Cavalier-Smith called this group Ectoreta and grouped it with Endomyxa and called this new grouping Retaria instead.
+Cavalier-Smith et al., 2018 proposed to exclude Sticholonchea from Radiozoa and proposed this scheme instead: